enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 Here's how to hijack their process to build the ultimate publishing system Here's how to they turn every content they come accross into meaningful material

-**By the end of this thread you'll shift your mindsets to:
+**By the end of this thread you'll shift your mindset to:
-1. Look through pages of notes in few minutes for insights
+1. Review pages of notes in a few minutes instead of hours
 2. Research new materials 10 times faster
 3. Identify blockbusters before even start writing**